freenas/freenas-docs/userguide/tasks.rst

 The :guilabel:`Remote Auth Token` field expects a special token from the *Beta* computer.
-On *Beta*, navigate to :menuselection:`Tasks --> Replication Tasks`, hover |ui-menu|, and click :guilabel:`Replication Token`.
-A dialog showing the temporary authorization token is shown as in :numref:`Figure %s <zfs_auth_token_fig>`.
+On *Beta*, click :menuselection:`Tasks --> Replication Tasks`, then :guilabel:`Replication Token`.
+A dialog showing the temporary authorization token is shown as in
+:numref:`Figure %s <zfs_auth_token_fig>`.

 Highlight the temporary authorization token string with the mouse and